Embodied Carbon Reporting Required for BREEAM V7

-BREEAM New Construction Version 7, set to launch on 30th September 2025, will set new standards for building performance, aligned with global decarbonisation efforts.
+BREEAM New Construction Version 7, launched on 30th September 2025, setting new standards for building performance, aligned with global decarbonisation efforts.

 The comprehensive overhaul has adopted new minimum standards for achieving BREEAM ‘Excellent’ and ‘Outstanding’ ratings, with an emphasis on operational & embodied carbon reduction and wellbeing.